bpkaufman4/e-commerce-challenge/README.md

 ## Contributing

-Contribute using the same [github repository](https://github.com/bpkaufman4/e-commerce-challenge)
+Contribute using the same [github repository](https://github.com/bpkaufman4/e-commerce-challenge).

 ## Walkthrough
+Here is a [walkthrough video](https://youtu.be/TogryzAeB4E) of the application.